Be1newinner/be1newinner/README.md

 # Hello, I'm Vijay Kumar! 👋

-## 🚀 Full Stack Web and Android Developer
+## 🚀 Full Stack Web and Mobile App Developer

 Passionate about creating awesome web and mobile applications using the latest technologies.